 For many years, through quilts, banners and other creative expression, women and men have been stitching their way to a better world.
 From traditional quilts to banners around the Pentagon, from the small determined arpilleras of Chile, to miles of memorial quilts for people who have died of AIDS, activists have used fabric to put their heartfelt beliefs in the public eye.

-Through slides, discussion, and hands-on participation, participants create fabric projects about an area of social change, dear to their hearts.
-Sewing is optional, and the workshop is suitable for experienced quilters and people new to artistic expression.
+Through slides, discussion, and hands-on participation, participants will create fabric projects about an area of social change, dear to our hearts.

 Organizing a Visual Arts Show